 The FR1 OTA co-location emissions are measured as the conducted output of the CLTA, no accurate measurements are required in the chamber itself.
 The MU analysis of the co-location emissions measurement is therefore agnostic to the chamber used.
 The chambers main purpose is to shield the BS and the CLTA form external interference which may influence the result and to avoid RF reflections which may alter the coupling between the BS and the CLTA.

-Hence the MU analysis for FR1 co-location emissions is done using a "General chamber" under the assumption that any of the chambers discussed (with the exception of the Reverb chamber) will be suitable.
+Hence the MU analysis for FR1 co-location emissions is done using a General Chamber under the assumption that any of the chambers discussed (with the exception of the Reverberation Chamber) will be suitable.

 13.3.2 General Chamber